buswedg/Udacity/Data Analyst Nanodegree/P1 Test a Perceptual Phenomenon/ND_Project1.md

-We reject the Null Hypothesis that there 'is no significant difference' in population average response time viewing words which  are congruent compared to average response time viewing words which are incongruent.
-(8.021 > 1.714)
+We reject the Null Hypothesis that there 'is no significant difference' in population average response time viewing words which  are congruent compared to average response time viewing words which are incongruent (8.021 > 1.714).

 This result is in-line with my expectations after taking the online test, which showed that the second condition took longer to complete.